DJYoko/convertCase/README.md

 ## about
-convertCase is a simple program for TEXT exchange. from camelCase to kebab-case, from kebab-case to snake_case etc...
+convertCase is a simple program for TEXT exchange. from camelCase to chain-case, from chain-case to snake_case etc...

 demo [https://djyoko.github.io/convertCase/](https://djyoko.github.io/convertCase/)